 Easton is a decidedly white-collar town, with fully 85.28% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Easton is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Easton who work in management occupations (12.25%), sales jobs (10.80%), and food service (9.97%).

-One of the nice things about Easton is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Easton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Easton in 2010 was $31,356, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,424 for a family of four.
 However, Easton contains both very wealthy and poor people as well.